Saturday, 13 March 2021

 A reflective sign warns the unaware

-The first few metres of the path is in fairly good condition
+The first few metres of the path are in fairly good condition

 Lindeman Pass